 When evaluating carriers, always verify that the company has a valid USDOT number and Motor Carrier (MC) number through the Federal Motor Carrier Safety Administration (FMCSA).
 This confirms the carrier is properly licensed and insured to transport your vehicle.

-Mile Auto Transport provides door-to-door service across the continental US, with transparent pricing and no hidden fees.
+Mile Auto Transport is based in Chicago and provides door-to-door car shipping across the continental US, with transparent pricing and no hidden fees.
 Whether you’re shipping from the East Coast to the West Coast or anywhere in between, our team will match you with the right carrier for your route and timeline.
+Get your free quote here.

-If you’re buying a vehicle remotely, you might also find our How to Buy a Car Online: Complete Step-by-Step Guide for 2026 helpful — it covers the full process of purchasing and shipping a car from another state.
+If you’re buying a vehicle remotely, you might also find our guide to buying a car out of state helpful — it covers the full process of purchasing and shipping a car from another state.

 FAQ: Cross Country Car Shipping Costs